johnbcable/contacts/README.md

 # contacts
-Training app fro Ruby on Rails
+Training app for Ruby on Rails